wanforge/quotes/README.md

 ## N
 - 🌸 Nothing is softer or more flexible than water, yet nothing can resist it.
+- 🥁 Nothing in life is to be feared.
+It is only to be understood.

 - 🎺 No party has a monopoly on wisdom.
 No democracy works without compromise.